 This lesson will guide you through the process of creating an Explicit Constructed Response item within the Illuminate Itembank.
-This type of item allows students to select an answer choice that fills in a blank in the passage or question area.
+This type of item allows students to type in an answer that fills in a blank in the passage or question area.

 Create a New Item

 1. Click Create.

 Note: You may also start from the Items tab, then click Create Item.